lucidlayer/traceform/traceform/docs/README.md

 - [PRIVACY_POLICY.md](./PRIVACY_POLICY.md) – Privacy policy for Traceform
 - (Add more docs here as needed)

-See the [Traceform root README](../README.md) for an overview and quick start.
+See the [Traceform root README](../README.md) for an overview and quick start, or visit the [Traceform Website](https://traceform.framer.website/).

 **Audience:** This documentation is intended for contributors and advanced users who want to understand, test, or extend the Traceform toolchain.